bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 The Exhumer - shop coins are more expensive.
 Reliquaries spawn each round, which give a random coin when destroyed.

 **Shop**
-The Urchin - always shop
+The Urchin - always shop, no monsters
 The Merchant - sell to shop instead of upgrade
 The Architect - no shop; build your own board from coin powers The Gardener - only obols in shop; coins grow over time